Skip to main content

 Leave this field blank.

-7. Once you've completed all fields, select Datasource.
-A new Advanced Options window appears.
-Select Page 3.
+6. Once you have completed all fields, click Datasource.
+The Advanced Options window opens.

 kb-howto_tableaupostgresproxy-winos-odbcdatasource-image5.png